 Inflation has been much higher for education costs than for prices of typical goods and services.
 The federal government computes inflation through its Consumer Price Index.
 Here is a graph comparing the Consumer Price Index with what’s been called the Higher Education Price Index.
 It shows that annual inflation of educational costs is about twice that of ordinary inflation.

 Even though this diagram is a few years old, the same trend continues to this day.
 Education costs now, in 2014, are 12 times what they were 35 years ago.
 Ordinary inflation, by contrast, is less than 4 times what it was 35 years ago.

 So if you are a parent thinking of saving for your children’s education, you’ll need to invest your money where the return stays well ahead of ordinary inflation.
 This can be a challenge.

-Because money is such a major concern for most of us in pursuing college and university degrees, we use our cost index not just to describe the approximate annual cost of degree programs, but also to compare the costs of different types of programs.
+Because money is such a major concern for most of us in pursuing college and university degrees, we use our cost index not just to describe the approximate annual cost of degree programs and for online college price comparisons, but also to compare the costs of different types of programs.
 This will help you to determine whether you are getting value for your dollar.
 Higher education costs are extremely variable, and paying more doesn’t necessarily get you more.